malminhas/raspberrypi-xmastree/README.md

 * **ReSpeaker USB Mic Array**: Available from Pimoroni [here](https://shop.pimoroni.com/products/respeaker-usb-mic-array) for £63.
 * **3 way jack connected speaker**: A cheap non-powered one is fine as we will plug into into the ReSpeaker unit for amplification.
 You can pick [one of these](https://www.amazon.co.uk/TRIXES-Portable-Travel-Speaker-iPhone/dp/B003TKTUUY) up on Amazon for under £10.

 Total price for the above kit is £153.
-You will also need a monitor, keyboard, mouse and associated cables to connect to the Raspberry Pi.
+You will also need a monitor, keyboard, mouse and associated cables for the Raspberry Pi.

 ## Hardware Configuration
 For both scripts you need to first follow the PiHut instructions for how to construct the 3D Xmas tree.
 It's relatively straightforward for the pre-soldered tree which is comprised of three separate sections that clip together.
 Once you have plugged your tree into GPIO on a Raspberry Pi 4, no additional dependencies are required in order to run `my-tree.py` apart from `tree.py` which you download as follows before running the script to test everything works.
 This should work because Python GPIO support is available out of the box on the Raspberry Pi 4 and this is the only additional dependency needed for `my-tree.py`: